Copyright © 2001-24 Prem Kamble

 Write to Me | Comments | Related Articles | Top

-We mostly remain ignorant of our subconscious rule book and its contents.
-For most of us, this hidden manual remains undiscovered throughout our entire lives.
-As we stand today, though extremely difficult, we can only hope to uncover the hidden rule book, identify the messy rules within it, and attempt to break free from our subconscious bondages using difficult and challenging methods.
+We mostly remain unaware of the existence and contents of our subconscious rule book.
+For most of us, this hidden manual remains elusive throughout our lives.
+Though complex methods do exist today, discovering this hidden rule book, identifying its tangled rules, and striving to break free from our subconscious bondages are incredibly challenging tasks.

-I believe that since unthinkable results have been achieved by science and technology, we should THINK THE UNTHINKABLE for future possibilities.
-It is only by daring to envision the seemingly impossible and thinking beyond what is currently imaginable that we can pave the way for new discoveries.
+I believe that since science and technology have achieved incredible results, we should THINK THE UNTHINKABLE for future possibilities.
+Only by daring to envision the seemingly impossible and thinking beyond what is currently imaginable can we pave the way for new discoveries.

-I envision a future where we would have scientific means to retrieve our subconscious rule book, read the rules we wrote as children, re-analyze with our adult brain and rewrite the rule book with corrected, more rational rules.
+I envision a future where we have scientific means to retrieve our subconscious rule book, read the rules we wrote as children, re-analyze with our adult brain, and rewrite the rule book with corrected, more rational rules.

 But why aim low?
-My optimistic mind can think of a much more advanced future.
-Why allow the rule book to get populated with illogical rules in the first place?
-Why allow it to get buried in our subconscious mind and then uncover it with difficulty to rewrite the rules?
-With advanced scientific techniques, can we develop methods to close the doors for illogical rules from entering the rule book during our childhood?
-If we prevent illogical rules from getting into the rule book, we eliminate the need to correct the book later!
-We will create a world where our subconscious rules align with our conscious desires and goals!!
+My optimistic mind envisions a much more advanced future.
+Why allow the rule book to become populated with illogical rules in the first place?
+Why let it get buried in our subconscious mind, only to be uncovered with difficulty later to rewrite the rules?
+With advanced scientific techniques, can we develop methods to prevent illogical rules from entering the rule book during our childhood?
+If we stop illogical rules from getting into the rule book, we eliminate the need to correct it later!
+This forward-looking approach could revolutionize how we understand and manage our subconscious mind, leading to a more harmonious and fulfilling existence.
+We will create a world where our subconscious rules align with our conscious desires and goals!

 I welcome your feedback and comments on this topic.
 Do Write to Me.